twoeightdev/void-dots/.github/VOID.md

 ---

 ####  Bootable Flash Drive

 `$ dd bs=4M if=path/to/voidlinux.iso of=/dev/sdx conv=fsync oflag=direct status=progress`

 #### Pre installation

 - Set shell
   - `$ bash`
 - Change font
   - `$ setfont LatGrkCyr-12x22`
 - Check boot mode
-> If the command gives some output it is UEFI
+If the command gives some output it is UEFI
   - `$ ls /sys/firmware/efi`
 - Check internet connection
   - `$ ping -c 3 voidlinux.org`
 - Partitioning
-<li>Check which drive you want to use</li>
+Check which drive you want to use
   - `$ lsblk -f`
   - Create partition
-<li>Wipe the selected drive then use fdisk to partition the disk</li>
+Wipe the selected drive then use fdisk to partition the disk
     - `$ wipefs -af /dev/nvme0n1`
     - `$ fdisk /dev/nvme0n1`
      - Type `g` to set the label to gpt